IRLL/HIPPO_Gym/README.md

 ## Purpose
 HippoGym is a Python library designed for researchers and students focusing on human-AI interaction over the web.
 It simplifies the setup, execution, data collection, and management of experiments by providing an easy-to-use interface for [OpenAI Gym](https://gym.openai.com/) and supports custom built environments.
-HippoGym is a Python library designed for researchers and students focusing on human-AI interaction over the web.
-It simplifies the setup, execution, and management of experiments by providing an easy-to-use interface for [OpenAI Gym](https://gym.openai.com/) and supports custom built environments.